 At Wheels of Change, we take interested homeless individuals on vans to clean up trash in the community, paying them $13/hr.
-This past year our workers cleaned up more than 20 tons of trash!
+The past 2 years our workers have cleaned up more than 175 tons of trash!
 At the end of the work day, individuals may also be offered shelter and/or social services.
 This connection to services is a key aspect of the program.
 Our workers also do community outreach while working, inviting other homeless individuals to come in off the streets and to work, if they so desire.

 In July 2019, with the support of the City and numerous donors, we doubled the operation of our program so that 100 homeless individuals can work per week.
 This will allow us to provide over 5000 work opportunities this year!
 The program has been a huge success.
 The homeless love the chance to work and, unbelievably, 56 cites have visited our program, including LA, San Francisco, Dallas, Seattle, Vancouver, etc. Wheels of Change(WOC) is a win-win for the homeless, the city, and our community.

 NOTE: During the pandemic, due to County regulations, WOC is operating differently.
 The good news is our workers are working and they're working hard!
 15 WOC workers work during the daytime and 5 work at nighttime at the San Diego Convention Center, where 600-750 homeless individuals have been housed, temporarily.
 They clean EVERYTHING.
 They clean all the bathrooms, sinks, tables, wipe down chairs, the administrative area, etc. They also clean outside, empty trash cans, clean the underground parking structure of debris, and clean our downtown streets--It's a big job!
 And the City and Convention Center love having our workers.

 We are pleased to let you know that because of the great work going on at Wheels of Change, Kevin Barber (our founder) has just been recognized by CNN for their "Champions For Change"2020 award.